Antonias Royal Icing

 You can also use different flavors.
-Just be sure they are oil free.
-Oil will make your icing separate which will result in spotty icing on your decorated cookie.
+Just be sure they are oil-free.
+The oil will make your icing separate which will result in spotty icing on your decorated cookie.

-Place mixing bowl on your Kitchen Aid and mix.
-The original recipe says to mix for 10 minutes.
-I don’t always wait that long.
-I get impatient and mix for about 3 minutes.
-It works for me but you mix as long as you feel comfortable with.
+Place the mixing bowl on your Kitchenaid and mix until all the powdered sugar is mixed in.
+The original recipe says to mix for 10 minutes, but I don’t mix it that long because I get impatient and mix for about 3 minutes.
+It works for me, but you mix as long as you feel comfortable with.